francois-rd/coma/docs/source/tutorials/intro.rst

             coma.wake()

-    This separation between initialization and invocation is done so that stateful commands can be initialized based on config attributes, which is often useful.
+    This separation between initialization and invocation is done so that stateful commands can be initialized based on config attributes, which is typically more straightforward than delaying part of the initialization until :obj:`run` is called.

-With these simple configs, the program as before:
+The program essentially runs as before:

 .. code-block:: console

     $ python main.py greet
     Hello World!

-The only difference is that, by default, ``coma`` saves the config as a YAML file in the current working directory:
+The only difference is that, by default, ``coma`` serializes the config to a YAML file in the current working directory:

 .. code-block:: console